aleswita/VisualPaginator/readme.md

 # Visual Paginator
-Visual Paginator for Nette Framework
+Visual Paginator for Nette Framework.

 ##Installation
 The best way to install AlesWita/VisualPaginator is using [Composer](http://getcomposer.org/):